 During the summer months, I suggest lightweight cotton and linen items.
 In the winter, you’ll want to dress in layers and bring a warm jacket.

-The following is what I consider the perfect 7 day Egypt itinerary.
-If you are a bit of a slower traveler, you may want to add an additional day or two.
+The following is what I consider the perfect 7-day Egypt itinerary.
+If you are a bit of a slower traveler, you may want to add a day or two.
 Seven days is just enough time to visit Aswan, Abu Simbel, Luxor & Cairo but if you have additional time, great!
 I recommend spending more time in Luxor or traveling to the Red Sea.

 Day 1-3: Aswan

 Aswan is a Nubian city located in southern Egypt next to the Nile.
 Most travelers begin their trip in Cairo but I suggest starting in Aswan and working your way north.
 You’ll be saving the best for last.
-I think if I had started anywhere else I wouldn’t have been as impressed with the smaller temples that I saw at the beginning of my trip.
+If I had started anywhere else, I wouldn’t have been as impressed with the smaller temples that I saw at the beginning of my trip.

 How to Get to Aswan